 This description does not even mention the small black child in the drawing, presumably one of the enslaved children who acted as servants and attendants to the British officers pretending to be knights.
 He has been given a turban and a sash to wear, and stands by the stirrup of the mounted rider.

-I suppose I should mention at this point that you will see the event we describe in this episode spelled as both "Mischianza" and "Meschianza".
+I suppose I should mention at this point that you will see the event spelled as both "Mischianza" and "Meschianza".
 It really makes no difference.
-The terms was popular at the time for an elaborate entertainment containing many different diversions.
-The word was a mangling of mescolanza, the Italian word for “mixture” or “medley”.
+Both terms were popular at the time for an elaborate entertainment containing many different diversions.
+Either one was a mangling of mescolanza, the Italian word for “mixture” or “medley”.

 Above, a "Mischianza Mirror" in the collection of the Library Company of Philadelphia.
 It is one of perhaps 56 actual mirrors that were borrowed from the homes of wealthy Philadelphians by British officers in May of 1778.
 Amazingly, they were all returned intact, and this one was even later decorated with text that commemorated the event.